jonathannilsen/sdk-nrf/include/uart_cobs.rst

 | 00 | 00 11 22 00 33 | 00 |
 +----+----------------+----+

-For each byte, including *O* but not including *D*:
+For each byte, including *O* but not including *D* :
 * If the byte is equal to ``0x00``, it is instead set to the relative offset to the next ``0x00`` byte in the data.
 * Otherwise, the byte is left unchanged.

-In this example, *O* points to the first data byte (offset 1), which points to the fourth data byte (offset 3), which finally points to the delimiter (offset 2).
+In this example, *O* points to the first data byte (offset 1), which points to the fourth data byte (offset 3), which finally points to the delimiter (offset 2):

 +----+----------------+----+
 | O  | Data (hex)     | D  |